Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 Frequently Asked Questions

-The iOS WebKit zero-day vulnerability refers to two security flaws (CVE-2025-43529 and CVE-2025-14174) that allow attackers to compromise iPhones by simply loading a malicious webpage.
+The Apple WebKit zero-day vulnerability refers to two security flaws (CVE-2025-43529 and CVE-2025-14174) that allow attackers to compromise iPhones, iPads, and Macs by simply loading maliciously crafted web content.
 No user interaction is required beyond visiting the site.
-The vulnerabilities were discovered being actively exploited in December 2025, and Apple released emergency patches on December 12, 2025.
+The vulnerabilities were discovered being actively exploited in targeted attacks in December 2025, and Apple released emergency patches on December 12, 2025.

 How do I update my iPhone to iOS 26.2?